pedrohenriquecordeiro/breweries-case/infra/readme.md

   Container orchestration platform for scalable, resilient deployment of platform components.

 - **Helm:**
-  Kubernetes package manager used to deploy and configure Airflow and Spark Operator.
+  Kubernetes package manager used to deploy and configure Airflow and the Spark Operator.

 - **GCSFuse:**
   Mounts Google Cloud Storage buckets as persistent volumes for Airflow DAGs and logs.